rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/object.md

 ## Struct `Object`

 Box style object
-The object can not be copied, droped, only can be consumed by StorageContext API.
+The object can not be copied, droped and stored.
+It only can be consumed by StorageContext API.

 <pre><code><b>struct</b> <a href="object.md#0x2_object_Object">Object</a>&lt;T&gt;